cleverAkanimoh/cleverAkanimoh/README.md

 - **Redux**
 - **Flutter**, **Dart**

 With experience in delivering impactful solutions across various domains, I thrive on innovation and excellence.
-I actively contribute to the developer community through open-source projects, blog posts, and mentorship.
+I contribute to the developer community through open-source projects, blog posts, and mentorship.

-Let’s collaborate to turn your ideas into amazing digital experiences! 👨‍💻✨
+Let’s collaborate to turn your ideas into amazing digital experiences!